Cherish13/alx-low_level_programming/0x0E-structures_typedef/README.md

-Write a function that creates a new dog.
+Write a function that frees dogs.